filippomassarelli/mini-seedrs/README.md

 ### Response

+#### Success

-Following the request for all campaigns you should expect a response similar to:
+A successful request for all campaigns should be followed by a response similar to:
 ```json
 [
  {